 - 15.1 If a child is not at immediate risk of harm, where possible, speak to the DSL first to agree a course of action.
-Alternatively, make a referral to local authority children's social care directly if appropriate (see 'Referral' above). - 15.2 Where there is a concern, the DSL will consider the level of risk and decide which agency to make a referral to.
-This could include Channel, the government's programme for identifying and supporting individuals at risk of being drawn into terrorism, or the local authority children's social care team. - 15.3 The Department for Education also has a dedicated telephone helpline (020 7340 7264) that school staff and governors can call to raise concerns about extremism with respect to a student.
-You can also email counter.extremism@education.gov.uk.
-Note that this is not for use in emergency situations. - 15.4 You should contact Leicestershire Police Prevent Engagement Team on (PET) preventengagement.team@leicestershire.pnn.police.uk or 0116 248 6726. - 15.5 You can also contact the Leicester Prevent Co-ordinator on prevent@stphilipscentre.co.uk or 0116 273 3459 or 07403 727727. - 15.6 In an emergency, call 999 or the confidential anti-terrorist hotline on 0800 789 321 if you: - Think someone is in immediate danger. - Think someone may be planning to travel to join an extremist group. - See or hear something that may be terrorist-related.
+Alternatively, make a referral to local authority children's social care directly if appropriate (see 'Referral' above). - 15.2 Where there is a concern, the DSL will consider the level of risk and seek advice from the local police prevent team. - 15.3 You should contact Leicestershire Police Prevent Team on telephone number 101, extension 2541. - 15.4 You can also contact the national police Prevent Advice line on 0800 0113764. - 15.5 In an emergency, call 999: - Think someone is in immediate danger. - Think someone may be planning to travel to join an extremist group. - See or hear something that may be terrorist-related.

-16. CHILDREN WHO ARE LESBIAN, GAY, BI, OR TRANSGENDER OR QUESTIONING (LGBTQ+)
+16. CHILDREN WHO ARE GENDER QUESTIONING, LESBIAN, GAY, BI, OR TRANSGENDER (LGBTQ+)

-The fact that a child or a young person may be LGBTQ+ is not in itself an inherent risk factor for harm.
+16.1 The fact that a child or a young person may be LGBTQ+ is not in itself an inherent risk factor for harm.
 However, children who are LGBTQ+ can be targeted by other children.
 In some cases, a child who is perceived by other children to be LGBTQ+ (whether they are or not) can be just as vulnerable as children who identify as LGBTQ+.
-The Federation therefore endeavours to reduce the additional barriers faced, and provide a safe space for them to speak out or share their concerns with members of staff.
+The Federation therefore endeavours to reduce the additional barriers faced, it is important for staff to create a culture where students can speak out or share any concerns with staff.